loiccoent/eurostat_ida_energy/README.md

     - mapping_products.R: list of product for each aggregates
     - mapping_sectors.R: list of sectors for each aggregates
     - parameters.R: functions that reads the config file and set the corresponding parameters
-    - print_charts.R: function to save charts in the output folder
+    - outputs.R: functions to save charts and data files in the output folder
     - year_selection.R: used ot set country specific first and last years
 - 1_industry
     - 1a_industry_gva_final.R: Decomposition of final energy consumption in manufacturing industry